nikrays/zapret2/docs/manual.en.md

 ```

 When a packet arrives and there is no existing conntrack entry for it, a profile is selected.
-Profile filters are checked sequentially—from start to finish, left to right—and in no other way.
+Profile filters are checked sequentially - from start to finish, left to right - and in no other way.
 Only one profile ever wins: the first one to match the filter conditions.
 All others are ignored.
 If no filter matches, an empty profile (ID 0) is selected, which performs no actions on the traffic.